06Kazim/era-sync_vm/README.md

-# CPU/GPU Based Prover for zkSync Era
+# CPU/GPU Based Prover for zkSync EraSyncs common workflows from the template into v1.3.2

 [![Logo](eraLogo.png)](https://zksync.io/)